 From fun spots on Portobello Road to fine dining on Kensington Park Road, Notting Hill is definitely on the up as a restaurant destination.
 Here's our pick of the best restaurants in the area.

 This longstanding neighbourhood gem of an Italian.has been packing Notting Hill's denizens into its light-filled dining room - above the ground floor pizzeria - for over 20 years.
 They source the best Italian ingredients possible for a classic Italian menu that's inspired by the chef's Sardinian childhood.

 Emily Roux is the latest member of the Roux family with a successful restaurant.
 She joined up with her husband, Diego Ferrari - former Head Chef at Le Gavroche - to run this restaurant that's part French, part Italian.
 The menu has a fine dining feel, but presented in a more laid-back setting, with courses split into sections like "curious", "robust" and "greedy" (which, yes, is the dessert section).

 For years Clare Smyth was seen as the guiding light of Gordon Ramsay's flagship Hospital Road restaurant.
-Since going it alone with her own fine-dining spot in Notting Hill she's already notched up two Michelin stars as well as the top London slot in the Good Food Guide.
+Since going it alone with her own fine-dining spot in Notting Hill she's already notched up three Michelin stars as well as the top London slot in the Good Food Guide.

 This egg-focused, brunch-heavy restaurant comes from Ennismore (the same people behind the Hoxton hotels).
 There are all types of eggs - in burgers, omelettes, salads and even simple boiled eggs and soldiers if that's what you fancy.

 Soho House's Notting Hill outfit consists of an Electric House members club, a fancy Electric Cinema (London’s oldest cinema) and the Electric Diner.
 The Diner's all day menu features steaks, sandwiches, all-day breakfasts and much more comfort food.

 If you know your chia seeds from your raw cacao nibs, this is one for you.
 Farm Girl, is a mecca for uber-health conscious Londoners, and this was their first outpost in London.
 Expect coconut BLTs, gluten-free doughnuts, smoothies and more.